-(b) instruction over a network;
+- (a) user input; or - (b) instruction over a network.

 activity means an eligible activity as determined by the Minister under section 10 of the Energy Efficiency (Cost of Living) Improvement Act 2012.

 activity certification means the certification prepared by a person or people involved in carrying out an activity declaring compliance with relevant activity eligibility requirements and includes any statutory certifications required under another law of the Territory, and documents and evidence prescribed in Part 6 to this code.